ateucher/rmapshaper/cran-comments.md

 ## Resubmission
 This is a resubmission.
-In this version I have removed three tests that were failing on computers with GDAL 2.1.0 installed, due to a known bug in that version of GDAL (GDAL bug report: https://trac.osgeo.org/gdal/ticket/6538).
+In this version I have removed three tests that were failing on computers with GDAL 2.1.0 installed (tncluding CRAN computers), due to a known bug in that version of GDAL.
+GDAL bug report: https://trac.osgeo.org/gdal/ticket/6538.

 ## Test environments
 * local OS X install, R 3.3.1 (GDAL 2.2.0dev)